The Daily Apple™© Volume 2, Number 10

 OF A MAJOR ILLNESS

 think is reasonable health behavior.
-Review them and keep the list
+Review them and

 for future reference.